openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

     **NOTE**: Clients are expected to treat access tokens as opaque strings and replay them as is.
 Authorization servers can issue unstructured or structured access tokens (for example, a signed JWT).

     **NOTE**: The requirement to return the list of granted scopes allows clients to detect when the authorization request was modified to include different scopes.
-Servers must still return the granted scopes if they are different from those requested.
+Servers must still return the granted scopes if they are different from those requested per section 5.2. of [RFC 6749].

 #### 5.2.2.1 Returning authenticated user's identifier